hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 1. Go to "My vaults" page.
 2. Click on the vault you want to transfer to see details.

-3. Get receive address to transfer.
+3. Get **receive address** to transfer btc to vault from your preferred wallet.
      * Using QR
         1. Click on "Refresh and show qr" button.
-        2. Scan this qr from your wallet to transfer founds.
+        2. Scan this qr from your preferred wallet to transfer founds.

      * Using Address
         1. Click on "Refresh and copy" button.

-        2. Use this address to transfer founds from your wallet.
+        2. Use this address to transfer founds from your preferred wallet.

 <div style="text-align: center">
 <img src="./assets/nbv_receive_address.png" style="width: 30vw; min-width: 250px" />
 </div>